How to Get a North Carolina Contractors License

 Finally, the state of North Carolina issues licenses for plumbing, heating and fire sprinkler contractors.
 It also issues fuel piping licenses.
 These are issued by the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.

-There are a variety of licenses in each of these categories.
-The main distinctions between them being that Class I licenses cover systems for all types of buildings, while Class II licenses are limited to single-family detached dwellings only.
+There is a variety of licenses in each of these categories.
+The main distinctions between them are that Class I licenses cover systems for all types of buildings, while Class II licenses are limited to single-family detached dwellings only.

 To get licensed in North Carolina, general, electrical and landscape contractors are required to obtain a surety bond.
 This is a statewide requirement that applies to all contractors.